30 Easiest Colleges to Get Into in 2026: Choose Your Path

 Average total aid awarded: $7,580

-At Missouri State, the welcome is genuine, and the opportunities are many.
-It's a large school without the feeling of getting lost in the crowd.
+Missouri State is a large school without the feeling of getting lost in the crowd.
 Teaching programs have a strong reputation, public affairs work stays visible, and campus life has a rhythm that keeps academics and activity in balance.

 Net price: $17,104